perfana/test-events-command-runner/README.md

 test database.
 If the command is a `readyForStartParticipant`, the start test will be delayed until this command is finished.

+Use `onBeforeTestNoWait` for a command that is called on the `before-test` event but does *not* wait for the command to finish.
+This is useful for initializing processes or tasks that can run in parallel with the test setup and do not require a blocking operation.

 Use the `onStartTest` for the command to run during the test run (e.g. the actual load test).
 When the command ends and `continueOnKeepAliveParticipant` is true, a stop test request is sent.
 If the command runs for a long time (e.g. a non-self ending load test), it is cancelled at the end of the